Tsirelson's problem and an embedding theorem for groups arising from non-local games: The embedding theorem and consequences

 \section{The embedding theorem and consequences}

 In light of Theorem \ref{T:games}, we would like to understand the structure (or lack thereof) of solution groups for linear system games.
 Recall that a presentation $\langle S : R \rangle$ of a group $G$ is a set $S$ and subset $R$ of the free group $\mcF(S)$ generated by $S$, such that $G = \mcF(S) / (R)$, where $(R)$ is the normal subgroup generated by $R$.
 A group is finitely presented if it has a presentation $\langle S:R \rangle$ where both $S$ and $R$ are finite.
 Our primary result is that understanding solution groups is as hard as understanding finitely presented groups. \begin{thm} Let $G$ be a finitely presented group, let $J' \in G$ be a central element with $(J')^2 = 1$, and let $w_1,\ldots,w_n$, $n \geq 0$ be a sequence of elements in $G$ such that $w_i^2 = 1$ for all $1 \leq i \leq n$.
-Then there is a hypergraph $\mcH$, a vertex labelling function $b : V(\mcH) \arr \Z_2$, a sequence of edges $e_1,\ldots,e_n$ in $\mcH$, and a homomorphism $\phi : G \arr \Gamma(\mcH,b)$ such that $\phi$ is an embedding, $\phi(J')=J$, and $\phi(w_i) = x_{e_i}$ for all $1 \leq i \leq n$. \end{thm} The hypergraph $\mcH$, vertex labelling $b$ and homomorphism $\phi$ can be explicitly constructed from a presentation of $G$.
-This is described in Sections \ref{S:involutions} and \ref{S:wagonwheel}.
+Then there is a hypergraph $\mcH$, a vertex labelling function $b : V(\mcH) \arr \Z_2$, a sequence of edges $e_1,\ldots,e_n$ in $\mcH$, and a homomorphism $\phi : G \arr \Gamma(\mcH,b)$ such that $\phi$ is an embedding, $\phi(J')=J$, and $\phi(w_i) = x_{e_i}$ for all $1 \leq i \leq n$. \end{thm} When $J'=1$ and $n=0$, Theorem \ref{T:embedding} states that every finitely presented group $G$ embeds in some solution group $\Gamma$.
+The full version of Theorem \ref{T:embedding} says that if we also specify a list of involutions in $G$, then we can construct the embedding so that these involutions map to generators of $\Gamma$, and in particular we can map a specified central involution to the element $J \in \Gamma$.
+This last condition is essential for our applications.

+The hypergraph $\mcH$, vertex labelling $b$ and homomorphism $\phi$ in Theorem \ref{T:embedding} can be explicitly constructed from a presentation of $G$ and a choice of representatives for $w_1,\ldots,w_n$ and $J'$.
+The construction is recursive, in the sense that there is a Turing machine which, given a presentation for $G$ and words representing $w_1,\ldots,w_n$, and $J'$ as input, outputs $\mcH$, $b$, and $\phi$ as in the theorem.
+In particular, the construction does not depend on whether the elements $w_1,\ldots,w_n,J$ are trivial or non-trivial in $G$.
+This construction is described in Sections \ref{S:involutions} and \ref{S:wagonwheel}.
 Theorem \ref{T:embedding} is proved at the beginning of Section \ref{S:wagonwheel} via reduction to another embedding theorem.
 The proof of this latter embedding theorem (and hence the proof of Theorem \ref{T:embedding}) is completed in Section \ref{S:proof}.